cko-recruitment/.github/profile/README.md

 - A merchant should be able to process a payment through the payment gateway and receive one of the following types of response:
     - Authorized - the payment was authorized by the call to the acquiring bank
     - Declined - the payment was declined by the call to the acquiring bank
-    - Rejected - invalid information was supplied to the payment gateway and therefore it has rejected the request
+    - Rejected - No payment could be created as invalid information was supplied to the payment gateway and therefore it has rejected the request without calling the acquiring bank
 -  A merchant should be able to retrieve the details of a previously made payment

 <p align="right">(<a href="#readme-top">back to top</a>)</p>